beyondgrep/ack2/dev/questions.md

 These rules would match the files `foo.mk`, `foo.mak` and `makefile`, but would not match `makefile.in` or `test.makefile`.

+**Q:** What if I want to search all files in a directory structure with no extension?
+Can I do `--type-add=plain,ext,`?

 # FatPacker (2011-08-16)

 **Q:** Have you looked into using FatPacker at all?
 I don't see